Preprocessing#

 >>> X_transform = cr.transform(X)

 In the visualization below, we see the correlation values in the original dataset.
-We are particularly interested in the correlations between the ‘race_AfricanAmerican’ column and the three non-sensitive attributes ‘time_in_hospital’, ‘had_inpatient_days’ and ‘medicare_True’.
+We are particularly interested in the correlations between the ‘race_AfricanAmerican’ column and the three non-sensitive features ‘time_in_hospital’, ‘had_inpatient_days’ and ‘medicare_True’.
 The target variable is also included in these visualization for completeness, and it is defined as a binary feature which indicated whether the readmission of a patient occurred within 30 days of the release.
-We see that ‘race_AfricanAmerican’ is not highly correlated with the three mentioned attributes, but we want to remove these correlations nonetheless.
+We see that ‘race_AfricanAmerican’ is not highly correlated with the three mentioned features, but we want to remove these correlations nonetheless.
 The code for generating the correlation matrix can be found in this example notebook.

 In order to see the effect of CorrelationRemover